-- Cook the noodles.
-When they are just tender drain through a colander.
+- Place the rice vermicelli in a large bowl.
+Pour boiling water the noodles and let soak until tender.
+This should take about 10 minutes.
+Once they are just tender drain through a colander.
 Rinse with cold water until the noodles are cool.
 Set aside at room temperature.

 - Prepare your grill for high heat.
 The chicken will cook quickly so you don't have long to get it to colour up.
 Grill over high heat until just done.
 This doesn't take long at all.
 Two to three minutes per side.

 - Build your noodle bowls.
 Divide the noodles into 4.
 Top with mixed greens and whatever garnishes you choose..
 Slice the chicken into bite size pieces and scatter overtop.
 Drizzle with nuoc cham and pass additional nuoc cham along side to let everyone dress their bowls to taste.